-Staff, members of the BOT, Agency Board of Directors, and other affected individuals are required to participate in training regarding: compliance; preventing and detecting fraud, waste, and abuse of resources; whistleblower protections; ethical standards: confidentiality and conflicts of interest.
+Staff, members of the BOT, Agency Board of Directors, and other affected individuals are required to participate in training regarding: compliance; preventing and detecting fraud, waste, and abuse of resources; whistleblower protections; ethical standards; confidentiality and conflicts of interest.
 Staff and affected individuals shall complete an initial training session within 30 days of the date they begin their role with CCDA.
 Initial training for BOT and Agency Boards shall be done as part of their orientation process.
-Staff, BOT, Agency Board members and affected individuals shall also participate in an annual Corporate Compliance Training update.
+Staff, BOT, Agency Board members and affected individuals shall also participate in Corporate Compliance Training on an annual basis.
 Additional trainings are required for certain staff and other affected individuals, related to specific roles, responsibilities, contracts or partnerships.
-The CO, in conjunction with Agency Executive Directors, will ensure these trainings are implemented as appropriate.
-As new developments or concerns arise, the CO may require additional training sessions for some or all individuals.
-This specialized training may focus on areas that have been determined to pose a high risk of misconduct or error.
+The CO, or designee, in conjunction with Agency Executive Directors, will ensure these trainings are implemented as appropriate.
+As new developments or concerns arise, the CO or designee, may require additional training sessions for some or all individuals.
+This specialized training may focus on areas that have been determined as posing a high risk of misconduct or error.